mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

   - A Map lookup requires a value type with proper `hashCode` and `equals`
   - Testing the *value* of a byte array means constantly calculating `hashCode` and `equals`

-That is to say — we have a nontrivial compute operation right at the heart of the map lookup.
-A `Map<byte[],String>` solution will work, but it won't scale well.
+That is to say — byte arrays are mutable and in order to enforce identity we must always recalculate hash and equals.
+Thus we have a nontrivial compute operation right at the heart of the map lookup.
+Thus `Map<byte[],String>` solution will work, but it won't scale well.
 The way maps work, hashCode/equlas would be performance bottleneck.

 So why not avoid all those issues and use a structure suited for this task — a [Trie](https://en.wikipedia.org/wiki/Trie)?
-If we need to cache a String, why not walk a Trie instead?
+If we need to cache a String, why not walk a trie instead?
 It is a natural fit.

-And why do we have to walk string chars at all?
-Why not walk bytes of marshaled value?
+And when we are at it - why do we have to walk string characters at all?
+Why wouldn't we walk bytes of marshaled value?
 By using `Trie<Byte>` we do not need to unmarshal data into String at all!!!
-And even then we can further optimise.
+We just use byte array as value to walk the trie.
+And even then we can further optimise by switching byte arrays into long arrays.
-Why use bytes for binary comparison?
-Why not longs?
 Because `long` can encode eight bytes in one fetch.

-Given that the majority of data arrays will be only be few bytes long (common consequence of low cardinality) we can reduce Trie depth.
-30 bytes can fit into four `longs` with a few bytes to spare.
-Thus, matching a `Trie<Long>` would only need to be four nodes deep.
+Given that the majority of data arrays will be only be few bytes long (common consequence of low cardinality) using long will reduce trie depth.
+30 bytes can fit into four longs with a few bytes to spare.
+Thus, matching a `Trie<Long>` for a 30 byte object would only need to be four nodes deep.

 ![Variations of Trie types]({{ '/assets/img/ValueOfIntern/DogDot.svg' | relative_url }}){: .mx-auto.d-block :}

 The image illustrates these ideas with tries holding words "DOG" and "DOT".
-The first Trie encodes words using Strings.
+The first trie encodes words using Strings.
-To walk that Trie, we need an instance of String and we walk it by comparing characters.
-This is classic representation of Trie.
+To walk that `Trie<String>`, we need an instance of String and we will walk trie by comparing string characters to nodes of trie.
+This is classic representation of trie.

-The second Trie replaces characters at nodes with byte values, allowing us to find the cached instance of "DOG" by walking trie by using the byte representation of the word.
+The second trie, `Trie<Byte>` implementation, replaces characters for byte values, allowing us to reach instance of "DOG" by walking structure using the byte representation of the word.
 This directly translates to what unmarshaler does.
-Put in byte array, fetch a String value with only overhead of converting bytes to object is walking trie.
+Put in byte array, fetch a String value.
+Overhead of converting bytes to object is transfered into walking trie.

-The final Trie merges multiple bytes into longs.
-Greatly reducing length of walk, and improving efficiency compared to bytes version of trie.
-It is the same concept but longer numbers.
+The final strucuture is `Trie<Long>` which merges multiple bytes into long.
+Thus greatly reducing length of walk, and improving efficiency compared to bytes version of trie.
+Besides switching bytes for long it is the same concept as byte version.

 And finally this is not a String-only trick — **it works for all value types.** We could intern Longs, Integers, or any other type.
-Any object, as long as it doesn’t have identity, can be interned using a similar map.
+Any object, as long as it does not have identity, can be interned using a similar structure.
 So intern implemented using these ideas is more efficient than one provided by Java and universally applicable across any marshaled data.